 Ramin has many years teaching experience.
 He is calm and quiet rather than shouty, and aims to actually help you rather than show how clever he is.
 He taught investment and finance while working at an investment bank at all levels from basic introductory courses on shares and bonds to intensive two-week courses on derivatives.
 He has written two finance books.
-He currently moonlights teaching Maths and Physics for GCSE and A-level students and has five star reviews on Tutora because his students love his teaching style.

 To get an idea of Ramin's teaching style take a look at the free video resources in our Learning Centre.

 Setting Up Your Portfolio

 You have to have the infrastructure set up in order to build an investment portfolio.
 In this lesson we deal with the basics you must have in place, with a focus on keeping your costs down: